There are a number of pressing environmental challenges that we currently face

 - Find ways of discouraging engine idling by stationary vehicles.

 - Reduce the use of polluting vehicles in ‘last mile delivery’ of parcels and goods.

 We have particulate monitor with the same sensors as this one which participants can use during the Summer Hack.

 5. Make Your Own Challenge

 Don’t like any of the suggestions above?
 Feel free to make up your own challenge, as long as at fits within the general theme of Improving our Environment.
-And make sure you discuss your idea with one of the mentors before getting too committed to it.
+And make sure you discuss your idea with one of the volunteers before getting too committed to it.